 The story of rye, both as a crop and style of whiskey, is one of resilience and heritage.
 As the long winter’s approaching and a farmer needs something to last the season and protect and enrich their soil through lingering low temperatures, rye’s a mighty fine go-to.
 When Prohibition knocked rye whiskey off the top shelf and a long reign of clear spirits and bourbon began, it still managed to get up from the mat for a resounding rally—that’s hardiness.

 With All Eyes on Rye we can’t wait to see how a new generation of artful mixologists further fortifies the roots of this robust spirit.
-Our bartenders for next month’s box have charted three paths forward, each showcasing the spirit for a delicious getaway in a glass.
+Our bartenders have charted three paths forward, each showcasing the spirit for a delicious getaway in a glass.
 The seasons are slow to turn these days, but settle in and fix your gaze and palate on this whiskey for a very helpful rye-minder: a fun and adventurous rebound is always right up ahead!
-Subscribe now through March 6th to get this box—it’s shipping this week and next!
+Subscribe now through December 5th to get this box—it’s shipping next week!

 Once upon a time, Mony Bunni told us one very special thing, and we’ve been all ears ever since.
 And now with this sumptuous cocktail, Mony welcomes you to the world of Levant and Mediterranean regional desserts with a lip-smacking take on a legend—the Baklawa Sour.
 The syrup tastes of honey, walnut, and rose and orange blossom waters and, along with an egg white for a luscious texture, it shakes up the sharp edge of rye into something considerably softer and brighter.
 Countless families have their own guarded, time-tested version of the recipe for this holiday-favorite treat, but thankfully this drink won’t be a secret for long.